 The workshop aimed to critically examine some of the digital game-changers and their implications for the heritage sector.
 An opening address from Michael Ellis MP, Minister for the Arts, Heritage and Tourism, provided the strategic and policy context for the workshop.
 Karen Brookfield, Deputy Director (Strategy) at HLF, then spoke about recent research at HLF to understand the nature of digital outputs produced by funded projects and barriers faced by when producing digital content.
 Mike Heyworth, Chair of Heritage 2020, set out the format of the event which included speakers from the wider cultural sector sharing the ‘art of the possible’ on themes of data (Chris Michaels, National Gallery), audiences (Sarah Toplis, The Space) and skills.

-Participants came together to discuss opportunities for collaborative working and to identify a single ‘digital ambition’ for each of the areas of new audiences, skills (impact on traditional skills, new skills required by sector, training), conservation management and re-use of data (for research and commercialisation).
+Participants came together to discuss opportunities for collaborative working and in groups were asked to identify a single ‘digital ambition’ for each of the following four themes: 1) New audiences; 2) Skills; 3) Conservation management; 4) Re-use of data.

 Image: By Martin420 (Own work) [CC BY-SA 4.0 (https://creativecommons.org/licenses/by-sa/4.0)], via Wikimedia Commons